Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 VAT (IVA) on invoices

-In forfettario tax is calculated not on the full income but on the taxable base.
-Formula: income x revenue coefficient (coefficiente di redditività).
+In forfettario tax is calculated not on full income but on the taxable base.
+Formula: income x coefficient of profitability (coefficiente di redditività).
 The coefficient depends on the ATECO code:

 • Programmers, consultants: 78%